 Types of Compensation in Motorcycle Collision Cases

 The first consideration for determining the value of a motorcycle crash case is calculating the amount of damages you're entitled to receive.
-In California, negligent drivers are liable to compensate a motorcycle accident victim for not only injuries caused in the accident, but also potential past and future damages.
+In California, our personal injury lawyer adds, negligent drivers are liable to compensate a motorcycle accident victim for not only injuries caused in the accident, but also potential past and future damages.

 Types of compensation you can recover include: